richardlau/node-1/README.md

   </a>
 </p>

-Node.js is an open-source, cross-platform, JavaScript runtime environment.
-It executes JavaScript code outside of a browser.
+Nodejs is an open-source, cross-platform, JavaScript runtime environment.
+It executes javascript code outside of a browser.
 For more information on using Node.js, see the [Node.js Website][].

 The Node.js project uses an [open governance model](./GOVERNANCE.md).
 The [OpenJS Foundation][] provides support for the project.

 **This project is bound by a [Code of Conduct][].**